cincibrainlab/autocleaneeg-view/README.md

 - **Automatic Channel Type Detection**: Properly handles EEG, EOG, ECG channels
 - **Event Markers**: View annotations and event markers in your recordings
 - **Cross-Platform**: Works on macOS and Linux
+- **Extensible Loaders**: Each format lives in its own plugin module for easy maintenance

 ## 🚀 Quick Start